Bodyweight exercise is a great way to build mass and shape your body, without a gym membership.

 Caution: This exercise will slightly strain your shoulders and elbows, so keep the motion smooth and solid.
-I have a weak left shoulder and weak left elbow from prior injuries, so I have to be very careful with this.
 Still a great one though to incorporate into your bodyweight workouts.

-I also incorporate this exercise into bi-sets in my gym routines – doing Rope Pulldowns followed immediately (without rest) by Tricep Dips – awesome tricep workout…more info on a lean muscle building Tricep Workout.
+Great to incorporate this exercise into bi-sets in your gym routines – doing Rope Pulldowns followed immediately (without rest) by Tricep Dips – awesome tricep workout!
+More info on a lean muscle building Tricep Workout.

 Click here for more info on Tricep Dips

 Crunches are a good, solid bodyweight exercise to work your abdominal muscles (abs – the 6 pack look).
 They are simple to perform, and you can achieve a vicious burn in your abs in much less time than sit-ups.